-This c-drama hasn’t yet come out, but it is already creating hype.
+This C-drama hasn’t yet come out, but it is already creating hype.
 Just for background info, the web novel is viral.
 This is not the first adaptation, as there is a 3D animation with multiple seasons.
 Back to this upcoming drama, it looks like it will be another high-budget production with elegant costumes and props.
-Undoubtedly, the CGI will also be some of the best in the business.
+Undoubtedly, CGI will also be some of the best in the business.
 Both actors have impressive resumes.
 Xu Kai is famous as Fuheng in the Story of Yanxi Palace.
 Gulnezer Bextiyar has also appeared in numerous action films such as Dynasty Warriors and Fighter of the Dynasty.
-We recommend looking out for this one when it comes out, I’ll be sure to update with my review.
+We recommend looking out for this one when it comes out, I’ll be sure to update it with my review.

 37. Immortal Samsara (Dramapanda, 2022)